Photo of dad walking son to first day kindergarten vs college goes viral

-A college freshman from Plano showed gratitude to his Dad's support through the years with a now-viral tweet.
+A college freshman from Plano, Texas, showed gratitude to his dad's support throughout the years with a now-viral tweet.

-Charles Brockman III tweeted a side-by-side comparison of his first day of kindergarten and on college move in day, all with his dad right by his side.
+Charles Brockman III tweeted a side-by-side comparison of his first day of kindergarten and of his college move in day, all with his dad right by his side.

 © 2017 KENS-TV